babelpainterwell/Scalable-Github-Scraping-Service/README.md

 - Focuses solely on interacting with the database so that we make future changes in the database schema only affect this layer.

+When using SQLALchemy, I implemented a repository pattern to abstract the database operations from the service layer, which is, similarly as we did with the external service layer, to make the code more testable and maintainable.

 ##### External Service Layer

 - Encapsulates all interactions with external APIs.

+### Trade-offs and Design Decisions

+##### 1. Asynchronous Code

+- Chose to use asynchronous code throughout to better align with FASTapi's async capabilities and improve performance for I/O bound operations such as database queries and HTTP requests.

+##### 2. Repository Pattern

+- Implemented repositories for data access to abstract the database operations from the service layer, which makes the code more testable and maintainable.
+The trade-off is that it adds an extra layer of complexity.

+##### 3. Error Handling and Data Validation

+- Used Pydantic models for data validation

 ### Refenrece Links